 The pace is picking up once again on our building work, with the laundry now demolished and the last of the verandah work commencing in preparation for re-roofing the ‘old house,’ it’s time to make several major decisions.
+Such as Designing our Kitchen.
 Building is like that, there is always a flow on effect, one job leads to another, one decision means several others now have to be made.

 Once the verandah is completed, load bearing posts will be erected in preparation for the roof trusses.
 As the ‘old house’ walls are lower than the ‘new house’ we need to ‘build up’ the walls, while doing that we will replace old windows with new, thus we now need to make decisions regards the layout of the ‘old house.’
 Once the new trusses and iron are on, none of the internal walls will be load bearing, essentially this means if we so desired we could gut the entire ‘old house’, rather exciting, yet it means it’s crunch time decision time.